UKCloud/documentation/articles/shared/shared-ref-network-time-server.md

 >
 > - For Elevated OFFICIAL IP addresses (and any other networks or zones), raise a service request via the My Calls section of the UKCloud Portal

-## Assured OFFICIAL Platform
+## Using the UKCloud NTP server

-Update the NTP server of your Assured virtual machines with one or both of the following IP addresses:
+Update the NTP server of your Assured OFFICIAL virtual machines (VMs) with one or both of the following IP addresses:

-`37.26.90.192`
+- `37.26.90.192`

-`37.26.94.232`
+- `37.26.94.232`

+For Elevated OFFICIAL VMs, raise a Service Request via the My Calls section of the Elevated UKCloud Portal to get the appropriate IP address.

-You may need to adjust your firewall and NAT rules to allow communication between the NTP server of your virtual machines and the UKCloud network time server.
+You may need to adjust your firewall and NAT rules to allow communication between the NTP server of your VMs and the UKCloud network time server.

 ## Feedback